romanschmied/impermanence/README.md

 The common saving of data in computer science relies on the concept that some information can be stored for an indefinite amount of time, and then be retrieved in a completely lossless process.
 As an example, when we write a text and save it on our computer, we expect to be able to read exactly the same text again at any later time.
 The file should hold our data forever and without changing.

-At the root of all data storage mechanisms lies the computational concept of a variable, which is an abstract space that holds a value perfectly and for all time (or at least until it isn't needed any longer).
+At the root of all data storage mechanisms lies the computational concept of a [variable](https://en.wikipedia.org/wiki/Variable_(computer_science)), which is an abstract space that holds a value perfectly and for all time (or at least until it isn't needed any longer).
 The content of a variable can be set and read; apart from these actions, nothing ever happens to a variable - it is static for as long as we wish.

 ### permanence in the real world

 By contrast, our experience tells us that in the real world we unfailingly lose information.
 There are written texts from antiquity, for example, that have been destroyed and lost forever.

 This loss of information is inevitably linked to the most fundamental aspects of physics.
-Technically, the second law of thermodynamics assures us that the order of a closed system can at most stay constant but never increase spontaneously; more practically, this means that an unwanted disturbance of a data storage is almost guaranteed to lead to information loss.
+Technically, the [second law of thermodynamics](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics) assures us that the order of a closed system can at most stay constant but never increase spontaneously; more practically, this means that an unwanted disturbance of a data storage is almost guaranteed to lead to [information loss](https://en.wikipedia.org/wiki/Data_degradation).

-Flash memory, which is the current standard for computer data storage, has a data retention time estimated around a few years (likely less than 20).
-With a multi-level error-correcting algorithm, this time scale can be extended to arbitrarily long times; however, can we reasonably expect someone to still run this error-correcting algorithm in the far future?
+[Flash memory](https://en.wikipedia.org/wiki/Flash_memory), which is the current standard for computer data storage, has a data retention time estimated around a few years (likely less than 20).
+With a multi-level [error-correcting algorithm](https://en.wikipedia.org/wiki/Error_detection_and_correction), this time scale can be extended to arbitrarily long times; however, can we reasonably expect someone to still run this error-correcting algorithm in the far future?
 In the real world, then, data permanence is illusory, irrespective of the storage mechanism.

 ### consequences